Drew is a pharmacist, a novelist, a blogger, and a social media copywriter. He keeps his creative juices flowing through music and reading.

 Quality sleep also helps you to better remember new things that you’ve learned.
 It also improves your concentration and recalling information.
 Thus, ramping up your performance and creativity.

 Students who lacked sleep also showed poorer performance as compared to their counterparts.
 So, don’t forget your nap.
 Of course, don’t forget to study too.

-Still, you must understand that anything in excess can be harmful.
+Still, anything in excess can be harmful.
 Yep, excess sleep can also be harmful.

-So, how long should you sleep?
-The National Sleep Foundation gave guidelines on what is the proper amount of sleep.
+But how long should you sleep?
+Here’s a guide from the National Sleep Foundation on what is the proper amount of sleep.

 3. The Art of Thanks